-The highest concentration results for all assessed designated sites show that no transect points were predicted to have NO_x concentrations above 30μg/m3, in the Baseline Year, DM or DS.
+The highest concentration results for the assessed designated site show that no transect points were predicted to have NO_x concentrations above 30μg/m3, in the Baseline Year, DM or DS.

 Impact Significance

 There are no exceedances of the annual mean NO_x AQO at transect points in either the DM or DS scenario.
 Therefore, the air quality impact of the proposed scheme upon designated sites is assessed as Not Significant.